Mail Lists

 If this is the first time the list has been executed, Theatre Manager will highlight each group as it is executed, then the Mail List Criteria window will open to the Who's In tab.
 Only patrons whose birthdays fall after December 31st 1965 will be added to the list.

-If the mail list has been executed previously, the following window will open:
+If the mail list has been executed previously, the Previously Executed dialog opens.

 16. Click the Proceed button.

-If the mail list has not been updated for some time the Rebuild button can be used to ensure all data is current.
+If the mail list has not been updated for some time, click the Rebuild button.
+This ensures all data is current.

 Adding Patrons to a Mail List Through a Ticket Purchase